 When thinking about packing and moving all your things, you probably feel overwhelmed by everything you have to do and how much stuff you have to pack.
-We're in the process of planning our next move, and I'm already dreading the number of things that have to be put into boxes.
-So, if you're feeling stressed by it all, I suggest instead of seeing your things as a time and energy waster, try to think of them as potential money maker.
-While the things you don't necessary like... anymore or have any use for feel like a burden to you, to someone else they can be a treasure.
+If you're in the process of planning your next move and already dreading the number of things that have to be put into boxes, we have some great ideas to help you.
+If you're feeling stressed by it all, we suggest instead of seeing your things as a waste of time and energy, try to think of them as a potential money maker.
+While the things... you don't care for any long or have any use for feel like a burden, to someone else they can be a treasure.

 01 of 04